Unison Metals Limited Completes 1:10 Stock Split, Reducing Face Value from Rs. 10 to Rs. 1

 *this image is generated using AI for illustrative purposes only.

-Unison Metals has announced a significant corporate action that will affect its shareholding structure.
-The company has set November 28, 2025, as the record date for its upcoming stock split, a move that will increase the number of shares while reducing their individual face value.
+Unison Metals has completed its stock split, a significant corporate action affecting its shareholding structure.
+The company had set November 28 as the record date for this stock split.

 Stock Split Details

-The stock split, which was approved by shareholders at the Annual General Meeting held on September 29, 2025, will involve the following changes:
+The stock split, approved by shareholders at the 35th Annual General Meeting held on September 29, involved the following changes:

 | Aspect | Before Split | After Split |